azurecitadel/azurecitadel.github.io/workshops/terraform/lab3.md

 We will also hard code a default key vault.
 There are a few core services that we want to be able to assume when we are creating the more flexible Terraform files in the later labs, amd Key Vault is one of them.
 It also give us an opportunity to introduce service principals, role assigments and scopes.

-> Note that if you are an organisation looking to centralise your key and secret management whilst using multiple Terraform cloud providers then  Hashicorp has an excellent product called [Vault](https://www.vaultproject.io/).
+> Note that if you are an organisation looking to centralise your key and secret management whilst using multiple Terraform cloud providers then  Hashicorp has a cloud agnostic product named [Vault](https://www.vaultproject.io/).
 Use of Vault is outside the scope of these labs.

 We're going to need a service principal (sp) that has permissions to read the Azure Key Vault.
 If you look at the [azurerm_key_vault](https://www.terraform.io/docs/providers/azurerm/r/key_vault.html) page then you'll see we need to specify a tenant_id and an object_id.